livingdocsIO/documentation/content/enterprise/reference-docs/project-config/editor-settings.md

       {metadataPropertyName: 'source', directiveName: 'source'},
       {metadataPropertyName: 'caption', directiveName: 'caption'}
     ],
-    // deprected with release-2021-03, move filters to a mediaType
+    // removed with release-2021-09, move filters to a mediaType
     dashboard: {
       displayFilters: ['timeRange']
     },
-    // deprected with release-2021-03, move filters to a mediaType
+    // removed with release-2021-09, move filters to a mediaType
     editorSelection: {
       displayFilters: ['timeRange']
     },